LupoLab/Luna.jl/README.md

 - g₁₂ coherence between multiple fields (`Processing.coherence`)

 ## GNLSE propagation
 To run a simple simulation of nonlinear pulse propagation in an optical fibre using the generalised nonlinear Schrödinger equation (GNLSE), you can use `prop_gnlse`.
-As an example, we can model supercontinuum generation in a solid-core photonic crystal fibre for parameters corresponding to the simulations in Fig.3 of Dudley et. al, RMP 78 1135 (2006).
+As an example, we can model supercontinuum generation in a solid-core photonic crystal fibre for parameters corresponding to the simulations in Fig. 3 of Dudley et. al, RMP 78 1135 (2006).
 ```julia
 julia> using Luna
 julia> γ = 0.11